LionelMorgado/AbPTM_Docker/README.md

 # AbPTM_Docker

 ## Short description
-Dockerfile to create a docker image for the AbPTM R/Shiny app
+Dockerfile to create a docker image for the AbPTM R/Shiny app.

 ## Computational environment
 The following dockerfile was developed and tested using PowerShell and Docker 24.0.7 on Windows 10.